tariqnaseem333/Java-Data-Structures-and-Algorithms/README.md

 1.)
 Array Basics\
 2.)
 Array Declaration\
 3.)
 Array Operations\
 4.)
-Taking Input of Array and printing it\
+Taking Input of Array and printing it

+## Day-2: Array Basics
 5.)
 Build Functions for Array Input and Array Print\
 6.)
 Non-Primitive Data Types\
 7.)
 How Primitive Data Types passed into functions\
 8.)
-How Non-Primitive Data Types (Arrays) passed into functions\
+How Non-Primitive Data Types (Arrays) passed into functions

+## Day-3: Array Basics Problems
 Problem: Calculating sum of elements of an Array\
 Problem: Finding the largest element in an Array\
 Problem: Linear Search for an Element in an Array\